Gorilla Trekking in Uganda or Rwanda-is it Really Worth it? – the Answers

-Yesterday I read a blog written by a man(FynBos Guy) titled “Gorilla Trekking in Uganda or Rwanda – is it really worth it?
-We could not resist responding
+Recently I read a blog written by a South African (FynBos Guy) titled “Gorilla Trekking in Uganda or Rwanda – is it really worth it?
+I could not resist responding

 Gorilla Trekking in Uganda or Rwanda-is it Really worth it?
-The Fynbos Guy ( South African who never has come near the Mountain Gorillas in South Africa- there are none) thought that Gorilla Tracking was not worth the money, time and effort.
-He had never tracked the gentle giants of Bwindi Impenetrable Forest in Uganda or Rwanda’s Volcanoes National Park and was making a judgment based on preconceived ideas, some of them wrong-his blog however motivated us to write a response to his various points.
+The Fynbos Guy ( South African who never has come near the Mountain Gorillas – (in South Africa there are none) thought that Gorilla Tracking was not worth the money, time and effort.
+He had never tracked the gentle giants of Bwindi Impenetrable Forest in Uganda or Rwanda’s Volcanoes National Park and was making a judgment based on preconceived ideas, some of them wrong-his humorous blog, however, motivated me to write a response to his various points.

-Below is an excerpt – actually most of his blog but the beginning paragraph which is not related to Gorilla Tracking – I thought it was well written with a nice touch of humor, he expresses his opinions very well, but most who have visited the Mountain Gorillas of Uganda would disagree with him.
+Below is an excerpt – most of his blog but the beginning paragraph which is not related to Gorilla Tracking – I thought it was well written with a nice touch of humor, he expressed his opinions very well, but most who have visited the Mountain Gorillas of Uganda would disagree with him.

-And I feel much the same about gorilla trekking: although I’ve never done it, I’d really, really, need convincing that the costs, discomforts and effort of seeing mountain gorillas in the wild are worth it.
+And I feel much the same about gorilla trekking: although I’ve never done it, I’d really, really, need convincing that the costs, discomforts, and effort of seeing mountain gorillas in the wild are worth it.

-Don’t get me wrong: I’m not arguing against the protection of the critically endangered gorillas and of course believe that both they and their equally threatened habitat should be preserved and defended.
+Don’t get me wrong: I’m not arguing against the protection of the critically endangered gorillas and of course, believe that both they and their equally threatened habitat should be preserved and defended.
 But why do we have to spend a fortune to go slipping through the deeply unwelcoming rainforest to them?

 So what are my gripes?

 Secondly, despite all this money you’re flinging all over the place, you only get to spend an hour with the gorillas.
 An hour!
-I spend more time than that in traffic every day.
+I spend more time than that of traffic every day.
 And you can’t even go if you’ve got a cold or a sore throat.

-The Fynbos Guy wrote a great and humorous article – I enjoyed it and it provoked me to write about the above – some who have never visited the Mountain Gorillas might even agree with him – those who have visited them and some actually visit them twice – two days in a row – they are simply in awe of what they have experienced and all the efforts, the truckload of cash, the discomfort of a long hike dissipates like a vapor into thin air – it is the unforgettable experience of visiting the Mountain Gorillas of Bwindi Impenetrable Forest in Uganda or Volcanoes National Park in Rwanda.
+Those who have visited the Gentle Giants of the Forest.
+Some actually visit them twice, or more are simply in awe of what they have experienced making all the efforts, the truckload of cash, the discomfort of a long hike dissipate like vapor into thin air – it is the unforgettable experience of visiting the Mountain Gorillas of Bwindi Impenetrable Forest in Uganda or Volcanoes National Park in Rwanda.
 Some of our Clients have called it “a Life-Changing Experience.”

 Answering the Fynbo Guy’s objections to “Gorilla Trekking in Uganda or Rwanda – is it really worth it?”

-Truckload of Cash:
+It takes a Truckload of Cash:

-The 600USD Permits in Uganda and 750USD permits in Rwanda pays for the Habituation of the Gorillas which takes up to two years, the local communities are educated to see the benefits of protecting the Mountain Gorillas since they bring them much needed finances that underwrite the costs of various community projects.
+The 600 USD Permits in Uganda and 1500 USD permits in Rwanda pay for the Habituation of the Gorillas which takes up to two years, a various conservation project, the local communities are educated to see the benefits of protecting the Mountain Gorillas since they bring them much-needed finances that underwrite the costs of various community projects.
 In Uganda, the local communities receive 20% of Permit Fees, and in Rwanda, it is 10%.

-600USD or 750 USD permits is a lot of money but see it as an investment in the survival and protection of the Mountain Gorillas of Bwindi Impenetrable Forest and the surrounding communities including the original people of the forest – the Batwa Pygmy Community.
-It is the experience – that is above the price.
+The 600 USD or 1500 USD permits are a lot of money but see it as an investment in the survival and protection of the Mountain Gorillas of Uganda and Rwanda, aiding the surrounding communities including the original people of the forest – the Batwa Pygmy Community.

-You only get to spend an hour with the gorillas:
+You only get to spend an hour with the Gorillas:

-That one hour is designed for the well-being of the Gorillas as they continue with their day – minimize the chance of infections such as colds, flu, measles and whatever else
+That one hour is designed for the well-being of the Gorillas as they continue with their day – minimize the chance of infections such as colds, flu, measles and whatever else.

 You can’t even go if you’ve got a cold or a sore throat: